willbotics/CANOpenRobotController/README.md

 ### How to get the Project

-Clone the project and CANopenSocket from git repository(CANopenSocket used in robot homing sequence):
+Clone the project from git repository(CANopenSocket used in robot homing sequence):

     $ git clone https://github.com/capstonealex/exo.git